FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 11/5/2020 - Added an Another Powershot to Autonmous, Added Vision Positioning Support, Coded for Intake and Flywheel/Shooter, Fixed and Tuned Motion Profiling, Added a Custom GamePad Class, Tuned and Automated the TeleOp Further, and Made Code Easier and More Modular to Work With.

+- 11/18/2020 - Began Tweaking Autonomous and Mechanisms Parameters to Fine Tun Robot Movements for Perfection.
+We Are Still Working on Developing Shooter and More Consistent
+Shooting During Autonomous Especially.